 ● Identifying coding errors and providing guidance on coding practice improvements

-Third-party assessors work directly with the Cisco Webex engineering staff to explain findings and validate the remediation.
+Third-party assessors work directly with the Webex engineering staff to explain findings and validate the remediation.
 As needed, Cisco InfoSec can provide a letter of attestation from these vendors.

-Additionally, Cisco operates network Point-of-Presence (PoP) locations that facilitate backbone connections, Internet peering, global site backup, and caching technologies to enhance performance and availability for end users.
+Additionally, Cisco operates network Point-of-Presence (PoP) locations that facilitate backbone connections, internet peering, global site backup, and caching technologies to enhance performance and availability for end users.

-Within the data centers are also “trust zones,” or segmented access to equipment based on infrastructure sensitivity.
-For example, databases are “caged”: the network infrastructure has dedicated rooms and racks are locked.
+Data center servers are segmented into “trust zones”, based on infrastructure sensitivity.
+For example, databases are “caged”, the network infrastructure has dedicated rooms, and all equipment racks are locked.
 Only Cisco security personnel and authorized visitors accompanied by Cisco personnel can enter the data centers.

 Cisco’s production network is a highly trusted network: only very few people with high trust levels have access to the network.

 Platform security encompasses the security of the network, systems, and the overall Webex data center.
 All systems undergo a thorough security review and acceptance validation prior to production deployment, as well as regular ongoing hardening, security patching, and vulnerability scanning and assessment.